MicrosoftDocs/win32/desktop-src/uxguide/text-ui.md

 ### Supplemental explanations

--   **Use supplemental explanations when controls require more information than can be conveyed by their label.** But don't use a supplemental explanation if one isn't necessary—prefer to communicate everything with the control label if you can do so concisely.
+-   **Use supplemental explanations when controls require more information than can be conveyed by their label.** But don't use a supplemental explanation if one isn't necessary prefer to communicate everything with the control label if you can do so concisely.
 Typically, supplemental explanations are used with command links, radio buttons, and check boxes.
 -   When necessary, **use bold in the control labels to make the text easier to scan** when there are supplemental explanations.

     ![screen shot of security-settings dialog box ](images/text-ui-image45.png)